szahid86/GenerativeFaceCompletion_Windows/README.md

 You need to follow some weird steps:

 1- Download and install the dependencies mentioned on original [windows-Caffe](https://github.com/BVLC/caffe/tree/windows) repo.
-I am writing those steps here for convinience.
+I am writing those steps here for convenience.

 ### Requirements